 This post may contain affiliate links, which means I will earn a small commission if you purchase through my link.
 Please see the full disclosure and privacy policy for more information.

-What Is Vinyl Plank Flooring?
+What is Luxury Vinyl Plank Flooring?

 Luxury Vinyl Plank (LVP) Flooring is a type of floor covering that mimics the look of traditional hardwood but is made from vinyl instead.
 It is designed to be durable, low-maintenance, and water-resistant, making it an ideal choice for high-traffic areas such as bathrooms and kitchens.
 This type of flooring comes in various styles and colors, allowing you to match it perfectly to your home décor.